 Chronic Disease Surveillance and Research Branch (CDSRB)

 The Chronic Disease Surveillance and Research Branch (CDSRB) is committed to serving the public by collecting statewide data about cancer and cancer risk factors, conducting surveillance and research into the causes, cures, and controls of cancer, and communicating the results to the public.
-CDSRB coordinates these activities by directing, managing, and monitoring the state-mandated Ken Maddy California Cancer Registry (CCR), the Survey Research Group (SRG), and California's Comprehensive Cancer Control Program (CCCP).
+CDSRB coordinates these activities by directing, managing, and monitoring the state-mandated Ken Maddy California Cancer Registry (CCR), the California Behavioral Risk Factor Surveillance System (CBRFSS), and California's Comprehensive Cancer Control Program (CCCP).
 CCR is the cornerstone for a substantial amount of cancer research with more than 450 funded research projects and over 2000 publications that have relied on CCR data.
-SRG specializes in conducting scientific health-related surveys.
+CBRFSS specializes in conducting scientific health-related surveys.
 CCCP oversees the California Dialogue on Cancer (CDOC) a statewide comprehensive cancer control coalition.